-Chapter 1, Introduction, describes the features, specifications and performance of the SUPER P6DGS/P6DGE/P6DGU/P6SGU system board, provides detailed information about the chipset, and offers warranty information.
+Chapter 1, Introduction, describes the features, specifications and performance of the SUPER P6DBS/P6DBE/P6DBU/P6SBU/P6SBS/P6SBA/P6SBM system board, provides detailed information about the chipset and offers warranty information.

-Refer to Chapter 2, Installation, for instructions on how to install the Pentium II processor, the retention mechanism, and the heat sink support.
+Refer to Chapter 2, Installation, for instructions on how to install the Pentium II/III processor, the retention mechanism and the heat sink support.
 This chapter provides you with the instructions for handling static-sensitive devices.
-Read this chapter when you want to install DIM modules and to mount the system board in the chassis.
-Also refer to this chapter to connect the floppy and hard disk drives, IDE interfaces, parallel port, serial ports, as well as the cables for the power supply, reset cable, Keylock/Power LED, speaker and keyboard.
+Read this chapter when you want to install DIMMs and to mount the system board in the chassis.
+Also refer to this chapter to connect the floppy and hard disk drives, the IDE interfaces, and the parallel port and the serial ports as well as the cables for the power supply, the reset button, the keylock/power LED, the speaker and the keyboard.

-If you encounter any problem, please see Chapter 3, Troubleshooting, which describes troubleshooting procedures for video, memory, and the setup configuration stored in memory.
-For quick reference, a general FAQ [frequently asked questions] is provided.
-Instructions are also included for technical support procedure, for returning merchandise for service and for BIOS upgrades using our BBS#.
+If you encounter any problems, please see Chapter 3, Troubleshooting, which describes troubleshooting procedures for the video, the memory and the setup configuration stored in memory.
+For quick reference, a general FAQ [Frequently Asked Questions] section is provided.
+Instructions are also included for contacting technical support, returning merchandise for service and for BIOS upgrades using our BBS#.